davmac314/tosaithe/README.md

 * Memory map, firmware information, and framebuffer details are passed to the kernel
 * Supports passing kernel command line and initial ramdisk image

+See the specification document for details.

 ## Building Tosaithe

-Requires GCC and Binutils (builds with Clang, but requires GNU Binutilfs "BFD" linker).
+Building requires GCC and Binutils (builds with Clang, but requires GNU Binutilfs "BFD" linker).
 I have built with GCC 11.4.0 and Binutils 2.39.
 I recommend not trying to use older Binutils as there have been bugs with the PE+ output format support.
 Binutils must have been built with appropriate support (this is usually the case with distro-provided Binutils, use `--enable-targets=x86_64-none-pe,x86_64-none-pep` when configuring if building it yourself).

 1. `sh clone-libs.sh` or `sh clone-libs.sh https` to clone the dependencies.
 Use the latter to